insipx/kak-crosshairs/README.md

 Highlight Current Line/Column in Kakoune

-Commands added by this plugin:
+### Commands added by this plugin:
-    - `toggle-crosshairs`
+- `toggle-crosshairs` - Toggle the highlighting of the current line and column
-    - `toggle-current-line-highlight`
+- `toggle-current-line-highlight` - Toggle the highlighting of only the current line
-    - `toggle-current-column-highlight`
+- `toggle-current-column-highlight` - Toggle the highlighting of only the current column